privacysandbox/aggregation-service/docs/api.md

     // [Optional] When executing a debug run, noised and unnoised debug summary
     // report and annotations are added to indicate which keys are present in the
     // domain input and/or reports.
 Additionally, duplicates across batches are
     // also not enforced.
+Privacy budget will not be consumed when debug_run is
+    // enabled.
 Note that the debug run only considers reports that have the flag
     // "debug_mode": "enabled".
 Read /docs/debugging.md for details.
     "debug_run": <boolean value represented as string>
   }